 CardConnect's Partner Marketing Manager, Chelsea Palo, looks back at 2016 to discuss one of her favorite charitable endeavors.

 For me, the best part about entering into a new year year is taking a moment to reflect on all that you’ve done the previous year.
 I know, this sounds a bit counterproductive, but hear me out.
 So often, we move onto our next task or goal without taking a step back and taking note of all that we’ve accomplished.
 With that being said, I recently took some time out of my day to look back at a few of my favorite projects I’ve been apart of at CardConnect.
-2016 was one for the books — we went public, rolled out the CardPointe Platform and released a newer, more streamlined version of CoPilot; but one of my very favorite projects was spearheading CardConnect’s participation with the Movember Foundation.
+2016 was one for the books — we announced our FinTech merger agreement, rolled out the CardPointe platform, and released a newer, more streamlined version of CoPilot; but one of my very favorite projects was spearheading CardConnect’s participation with the Movember Foundation.

 Since moving to King of Prussia in 2012, we’ve made it our mission to find creative ways to give back to our community — queue the 2015 birth of CardConnections, our charitable arm.
 The Marketing crew here has had a big hand in CardConnections — we try to find organizations that allow us to have fun, while doing good; a combination that has sparked several charitable initiatives throughout the year.
 Our EVP, Rob Nathan, came to me one afternoon with the desire to get involved with the Movember movement.
 Naturally, I got right on board; admittedly without knowing too much about the organization.